sunflowertele2/blueberry-jetson-containers/packages/rag/jetson-copilot/README.md

 > Or you can start the container with additional arguments:
 > ```
-> jetson-containers run $(autotag jetson-copilot) bash -c '/start_ollama && streamlit run app.py'
+> blueberry-jetson-containers run $(autotag jetson-copilot) bash -c '/start_ollama && streamlit run app.py'
 > ```

 This will start the `ollama` server and `streamlit` app for "Jetson Copilot", an AI assistant to answer any questions based on documents provided in `/data/documents/jetson` directory.